 - checking your hair, close to the scalp, for nits

 - running a fine-toothed lice comb through your hair, starting from the scalp, to catch lice and nits

 Head lice are contagious.
 If one person in your household has them, others may too.
-It’s a good idea to check everyone for signs of lice every few days.
+It’s a good idea to check everyone (in the household) for signs of lice every few days.

 There are several head lice treatments available.
 Most treatments will need to be used twice.
 The second treatment, after a week to nine days, will kill any newly hatched nits.

 Some of the major treatments for head lice are described below.

 There are both over-the-counter (OTC) and prescription head lice treatments.

 Two types of chemicals are commonly used in OTC head lice treatment.

 Pyrethrin is a pesticide that is derived from chrysanthemum flowers.
 It is approved for use in people 2 years old and older.
 Do not use pyrethrin if you are allergic to chrysanthemums or ragweed.

 Permethrin (Nix) is a synthetic pesticide that is similar to pyrethrin.
 It is approved for use in people 2 months old and older.